Quantum Analytic Descent: Abstract

 \section{Abstract}

-Quantum variational algorithms are applicable to a range of tasks and have particular relevance for near-term quantum computers.
-The approach involves adjusting the parameterised elements of a quantum circuit to minimise the expected energy of the output state with respect to a Hamiltonian encoding the task.
-Typically the parameter space is navigated by descending the steepest energy gradient at each incremental step; this can become costly as the solution is approached and all gradients vanish.
-Here we propose an alternative analytic descent mechanism.
-Given that the variational circuit can be expressed as a (universal) set of Pauli operators, we observe that the energy landscape must have a certain simple form in the local region around any reference point.
-By fitting an analytic function to the landscape, one can classically analyse that function in order to directly `jump' to the (estimated) minimum, before fitting a more refined function if necessary.
-We verify this technique using numerical simulations and find that each analytic jump can be equivalent to many thousands of steps of canonical gradient descent.
+Variational algorithms have particular relevance for near-term quantum computers but require non-trivial parameter optimisations.
+Here we propose Analytic Descent: Given that the energy landscape must have a certain simple form in the local region around any reference point, it can be efficiently approximated in its entirety by a classical model -- we support these observations with rigorous, complexity-theoretic arguments.
+One can classically analyse this approximate function in order to directly `jump' to the (estimated) minimum, before determining a more refined function if necessary.
+We derive an optimal measurement strategy and generally prove that the asymptotic resource cost of a ‘jump’ corresponds to only a single gradient vector evaluation.